humanperzeus/CZ-Ai-Agent-MVP_2/README.md

-# CZ AI Agent - Crypto Influencer Replication
+# CZ AI Agent - Crypto Influencer Replication (MVP)

 ## Overview
-This project implements an AI agent that replicates Changpeng Zhao (CZ), the founder and former CEO of Binance.
-The agent is designed to generate content for Twitter/X and engage with the crypto community in CZ's characteristic style.
+This project implements an MVP (Minimum Viable Product) AI agent that aims to replicate Changpeng Zhao (CZ), the founder and former CEO of Binance.
+The current implementation focuses on Twitter/X integration with plans for Instagram expansion.

 ## Why CZ?
 - **Industry Leadership**: As Binance's founder, CZ has been a pivotal figure in cryptocurrency adoption and industry development